commonhaus/foundation/bylaws/3-cf-council.md

 **Structure:** The CFC is composed of a minimum of 3 elected Councilors: 1 [CFC Chairperson](#cfc-chairperson) and at least 2 members-at-large.

-**Selection and Elections:** The selection process for Councilors is designed to reflect the diversity of the open-source community.
+**Selection and Elections:** The selection process for Councilors is designed to reflect the diversity of the open source community.

 - Any member that has been active within the CF community for at least six months can run or be nominated.
 - Every active member is entitled to one vote in annual [elections][].